tsboom/dwetl/README.md

 ### Project overview

-These steps correlate with (Alex's high level ETL diagram)[https://drive.google.com/drive/folders/1z2UkgnvhqQJioESxjUPkUpInaKnBoo3t], and also with the dwetl program.
+These steps correlate with [Alex's high level ETL diagram](https://drive.google.com/drive/folders/1z2UkgnvhqQJioESxjUPkUpInaKnBoo3t), and also with the dwetl program.
 They will need to be refined some more, as Tiffany typed these up from some old notes, but they might be missing details.

 - **Step 1**.
 Read tab-separated files into a file-equivalent (Stage 1) table in pgcommon dev.